 (3.00 Lecture, 2.00 Lecture/Lab, & 1.00 Lab Hrs./Wk.)
-Students master basic knowledge of atomic theory, elements, compounds, bonding, naming, and radioactivity.
+4 Credits Students master basic knowledge of elements, compounds, chemical reactions, solutions, acids and bases.
 Note: This course is designed for students with no prior chemistry course work and emphasizes applications to nursing and related areas.
-The twoquarter series is good preparation for CH 221 General Chemistry.
-Prerequisite: Mastery of basic arithmetic, percentages, ratios and proportions, and conversions (equivalent to a C grade in MTH 65).
+The two-quarter series is good preparation for CH 221 General Chemistry.
+Prerequisite: Mastery of basic arithmetic, percentages, ratios and proportions, and conversions (equivalent to a "C" grade in MTH 65).
 Corequisite: CH 104 with CH 104L.
 SUMMER, FALL, WINTER